johnnya23/youtube-display/readme.txt

 Note &#8211; You can use this &#8216;project&#8217; on other sites.
 Just come back to this page (you may want to bookmark) make sure you are in the correct project go directly to credentials and create another api key by clicking the big &#8216;create credentials &#8216; button and choosing &#8216;api key&#8217; (top option).
 The new key will do the same thing and have a separate usage allocation.

 == Frequently Asked Questions ==

+= Does this update support blocks? =

+Yes, in the common category "List YouTube Responsive Videos" or "Single YouTube Responsive Video"

 = What schema values does the plugin provide? =